ASHWIN776/JS-Projects/20. JS30 - Day11 - Custom HTML5 Video Player/README.md

 - For `click` events `offsetX`and `offsetY` properties of the event object gives the mouse coordinates relative to the element (doesn't include the padding).
 - `timeupdate` event fires up when `video.currentTime` changes - This can be used to update the progressBar instead of setIntervals, because the latter fires up even when the video is paused.
+- Used `FullScreen API` for making the video full screen.

 ## Todos